Types of pain and vicious circle:

 A single dose of 30-400 mg of Asaigermanium per kg body weight is administered subcutaneously to a mouse, then a substance that causes pain (0.7% acetic acid-saline) is administered intraperitoneally 30 minutes later.
 Asaigermanium Research Institute measured the counts of writhing (twisting due to pain) that occurred in 10 minutes after the 5 minutes.

 Compared to the group that did not receive Asaigermanium, the group that received Asaigermanium was confirmed to have an analgesic effect as the count of writhing was reduced as the dose increased.
 It has also been confirmed that the combined use of the analgesic morphine and pentosidine with Asaigermanium significantly enhances the analgesic action.

-In the group of rats given only Asaigermanium, the time from the pain due to heat to the tail turning (reaction) was delayed, and the analgesic action was confirmed.
-On the other hand, the group using naloxone * was found to accelerate the time to distract the tail and suppress the analgesic action of Asaigermanium.
+In the group of rats given only Asaigermanium, the time until the reaction（bending) of the tail caused by the pain due to heat was delayed, and the analgesic action was confirmed.
+On the other hand, the group using naloxone * was found to accelerate the time to bend the tail and inhibit the analgesic action of Asaigermanium.

 Some analgesics, like morphine, are narcotic analgesics (opioids) that act on proteins called opioid receptors, but some opioids are made in the body.
 Therefore, it is considered that Asaigermanium exhibits analgesic activity through activation of the endogenous opioid system, which is an analgesic system in the body.

 * naloxone: A substance that suppresses excessive action such as morphine.
 Opioid antagonist.